ipeirotis/Get-Another-Label/data/AdultContent/README.txt

 Example Application: Porn or Not Porn?

+This is a toy dataset, mainly for demonstration and basic testing purposes

-The has five workers (worker1 to worker5), five objects (url1 to url5), and two classes (porn and notporn).
+We have five workers (worker1 to worker5), five objects (url1 to url5), and two classes (porn and notporn).

 The correct (but unknown) label for url1, url3, and url5 is notporn; for url2 and url4 is porn.